 Non-financial performance has remained strong.
-Whilst activity has increased by 17%, partly attributable to the introduction of the gaining entry and first responder schemes highlighted above, and partly due to the extensive flooding that occurred over Christmas, it still remains low at less than 15,500 incidents.
-Overall casualty numbers fell from 59 to 53.
-The number of accidental dwelling fires also saw a marginal increase; however deliberate dwelling fires fell by over 20%.
-Further information relating to our non financial performance including emergency response times, numbers of fires and their severity can be found on our website at Performance Report 2015-16 (https://vimeo.com/172540630)
+Activity has decreased by 1.7%, and remains low at less than 15,200 incidents.
+Overall casualty numbers increased slightly from 49 to 51.
+The number of accidental dwelling fires saw an almost 10% decrease; however deliberate dwelling fires saw a marginal increase.
+Further information relating to our non-financial performance including emergency response times, numbers of fires and their severity can be found on our website at Link to video to be updated once it's available

-The 2015/16 Financial Overview
+The 2016/17 Financial Overview